 Once all the meat is in the casserole, add the chopped carrots, bay leaf and rosemary.
 Pour over the cider (make sure the meat is covered – add more if necessary) and stir in the mustard.
 Cover and cook in the pre-heated oven for 1.5 hours.
+Add the prunes in the last 30 minutes.
 Check for seasoning and add salt and pepper as needed – also stir in a little cornflour mixed with cold water to thicken the gravy if it is a little watery.

 Remove the bay leaf and rosemary and serve on creamy mash with buttered spring greens.